Anzoteh96/extended-number/README.md

 Running time: for optimization, O2 is being used.
 The execution time with the largest file (test99.in) is 0.081 seconds while running through all 100 test files take 3.485 seconds.

 Update 2: That was Karatsuba's algorithm.
-It's 0.028s for test99.in and 1.526s for all files when I did fast fourier transform.
+It's 0.016s for test99.in and 0.845s for all files when I did fast fourier transform (plus some other optimizations).

 ## NumRing: ring of number modulo n (presented as the field 'base').